 Recently she co-wrote a play, Emmett Till, a river, which combines Japanese Noh and oratorio to tell the story of the young African-American boy killed in Money, Mississippi in 1955, and his mother’s advocacy for justice for her murdered son.
 The play recently ran for two weeks at San Francisco’s Theatre of Yugen at NOHspace.

-Haiku’s focus on nature and the place of humans in nature fits well with Halebsky’s upcoming book, Tree Line, a collection of ecopoetry – poems that address the environmental crisis of our time and how we relate to this crisis.
+Haiku’s focus on nature and the place of humans in nature fits well with Halebsky’s newly published book, Tree Line, a collection of ecopoetry – poems that address the environmental crisis of our time and how we relate to this crisis.
 The new book is influenced by nature poets – with Basho’s teachings on haiku informing some of the aesthetics and concepts in the collection.